Inference Networks for Sequential Monte Carlo in Graphical Models: Discussion

 \section{Discussion}

-We present this work primarily as a manner by which we compile away application-time inference costs when performing sequential Monte Carlo, and automating the manual task of designing proposal densities.
-However, from another perspective the neural network itself can be seen as the desired artifact, in the sense of variational autoencoders \citep{kingma2014auto}; direct sampling from the model may provide a satisfactory approximation even eschewing the importance weighting or SMC steps.
-Our approach here thus provides a graphical-model-regularized algorithm for neural network design and training, producing neural networks with interpretable structural representations that account for uncertainty in a way that mimics inference in a structured graphical model.
+We present this work primarily as a manner by which we compile away application-time inference costs when performing SMC, and automating the manual task of designing proposal densities.
+However, in some situations direct sampling from the model may provide a satisfactory approximation even eschewing importance weighting steps; in such cases our approach can be viewed as a graphical-model-regularized algorithm for designing and training neural networks with interpretable structural representations.
+Rather than learning from data, the emulator model is chosen to approximate the specified generative model, akin to the ``sleep'' cycle of the wake-sleep algorithm \cite{hinton1995wake}.

-We differentiate from variational inference schemes in our data-free training procedure, and our criteria for optimization.
-Rather than learning from data, the emulator model is chosen to approximate a specified generative model, akin to the ``sleep'' cycle of the wake-sleep algorithm \cite{hinton1995wake}.
+In contrast to variational autoencoders \citep{kingma2014auto}, where one simultaneously learns parameters for both the inference network and generative model from data, we assume a known generative model with fixed parameters and structured, interpretable latent variables.
 This provides robustness to bias arising from training data which comes from an unrepresentative sample, and also allows us to apply our method in situations where a sufficiently large supply of exemplar data is unavailable.
+However, it does require placing trust in the generative model: in particular, it requires a generative model which could plausibly create the data we will later collect and condition on.

-Furthermore, our choice of $D_{KL}(\pi||q)$, the same minimized by EP, leads to approximations more appropriate for SMC refinement than a variational Bayes objective function; see e.g.~\citet{minka2005divergence} for a discussion of ``zero-forcing'' behavior, and e.g.~\citet{cappe2008adaptive} for a discussion of pathological cases in learned importance sampling distributions.
+Beyond these differences, our choice of $D_{KL}(\pi||q)$, the same minimized by EP, leads to approximations more appropriate for SMC refinement than a variational Bayes objective function; see e.g.~\citet{minka2005divergence} for a discussion of ``zero-forcing'' behavior, and e.g.~\citet{cappe2008adaptive} for a discussion of pathological cases in learned importance sampling distributions.

-\subsection{Acknowledgements}
+\section{Acknowledgements}

 BP would like to thank both Tom Jin and Jan-Willem van de Meent for their helpful discussions, feedback, and ongoing commiseration.
 FW is supported under DARPA PPAML through the U.S. AFRL under Cooperative Agreement number FA8750-14-2-0006, Sub Award number 61160290-111668.